-Forecasted expenditures for each statutory item are included in a separate document called Statutory Forecasts.45 The forecasts are provided for information purposes, rather than indicating an amount to be authorized by Parliament.
+Forecasted expenditures for each statutory item are included in a separate document called "Statutory Forecasts."
+The forecasts are provided for information purposes, rather than to indicate an amount to be authorized by Parliament.

-As statutory programs do not receive regular parliamentary scrutiny, in 2012, the House of Commons Standing Committee on Government Operations and Estimates recommended that standing committees review them on a cyclical basis.46
+As statutory programs do not receive regular parliamentary scrutiny, in 2012, the House of Commons Standing Committee on Government Operations and Estimates recommended in 2012 and 2019 that standing committees review them on a cyclical basis.52